Terminal-2 icon

 • TransactionID: the transaction ID returned in the POIData.POITransactionID of the card acquisition response.

-SaleData.SaleToAcquirerData -white_check_mark- The Base64-encoded JSON object or form-encoded key-value pairs from step 1.
+SaleData.SaleToAcquirerData -white_check_mark- The Base64-encoded string or form-encoded key-value pairs you prepared.

 The following example shows how to pre-authorize a payment of EUR 10:

 The customer presents their card to the payment terminal.
-If the pre-authorization is successful, Approved shows on the screen.
+If the pre-authorization is successful, the terminals show the transaction is approved.

 3. From the response, save the following details: